Samtskhe-Javakheti is a name of the southern region of Georgia, which integrates three different historical provinces: Samtskhe, Javakheti, and Tori.

 Racha is a mountainous region, located in west Georgia in the valley of the river Rioni, surrounded by the Caucasus Mountains.

 Khevsureti is one of the remote, almost isolated mountain provinces of Georgia, famous for its traditional local communities, unique villages and beautiful Caucasus mountains.

-Samegrelo (Mingrelia) is a historical province in West Georgia, notable for its authentic culture, cuisine and beautiful nature.
+Samegrelo is a historical kingdom of Colchis on West Georgia, notable for Colchis Wetlands and Forests, its authentic language, culture, cuisine and beautiful nature.

 Guria is a historical province of Georgia, located in the western part of the country, stretched between the Black Sea and Meskheti Mountain range.